 - thirteen will be born to a teenage mother.

-Children whose basic health needs are being met, who are properly nourished and who are receiving adequate early childhood services, are children who have the better capacity and opportunity to learn well and develop strong basic academic skills.
+Children whose basic health needs are being met, who are properly nourished, and who are receiving adequate early childhood services, are children who have the better capacity and opportunity to learn well and develop strong basic academic skills.
 The level of a person’s basic skills is tied directly to his or her prospects for future achievements; the likelihood of teenage parenthood impairs the ability to be a self-sufficient adult who can support himself or herself and provide security for the family.
 It is estimated that 13% of the 17-year-olds in the U.S. are functionally illiterate.
 They don’t have the skills to obtain employment and they can’t read or fill out a job application.
-There is a strong relationship between poor basic skills, teenage parenthood and poverty.
+There is a strong relationship between poor basic skills, teenage parenthood, and poverty.

 The cycle of poverty and weak basic skills or illiteracy continues as poor children give birth to children.
-Young women, ages 16 to 19, with weak basic skills who live in poor families are six times more likely to have children than young women with above average skills who are residing in households with a sufficient income to meet their needs.
+Young women, ages 16 to 19, with weak basic skills who live in poor families are six times more likely to have children than young women with above-average skills who are residing in households with a sufficient income to meet their needs.
 In 1980, ten thousand of the nearly 600,000 babies born to adolescents were born to children under 14 years old.
-These children are four times as likely to be poor than other children.
+These children are four times as likely to be poor as other children.
 These adolescent mothers, who have a limited education and few job opportunities, may face a lifetime of welfare.

 Parental and Medical Leave

-Dramatic changes in the composition of the work force during the past thirty years have placed a tremendous strain on families.
-In the majority of American families both parents are now working outside the home.
+Dramatic changes in the composition of the workforce during the past thirty years have placed a tremendous strain on families.
+In the majority of American families, both parents are now working outside the home.
 Sixty percent of mothers work today, a threefold increase over the past thirty years.